 Depending on the types of jobs in construction you think you might enjoy, use your connections to identify your next steps and how they learned the trade, and where they source staff or upskill themselves.

-If you have decided on a specific career direction, ask your family member or friend to put you in touch with others in the industry about their path, and which institutes or training organisations they recommend for career starters.
+If you have decided on a specific career direction, ask your family member or friend to put you in touch with others in the industry about their path, and which institutes or training organizations they recommend for career starters.

-2. Learn from a Mentor
+2. Learn From a Mentor

 Once you have started a course or decided on an apprenticeship, make a point of maintaining your relationships with friends or family in your professional network.